raspberrypilearning/amazing-image-identifier/en/step_1.md

 ---

 You do not need to have any other skills to complete this project.
-However, you might like to consider following the suggestions below if you want to create more complex, or visually impressive, results:
+However, you might like to consider the suggestions below if you want to create more complex, or visually impressive, results:
 #### For web projects
 If you’re going to build the web application, knowing how to code with HTML, CSS, and JavaScript will let you build a more sophisticated interface around the machine vision model.
  + The [Guide to my country](https://projects.raspberrypi.org/en/projects/cd-beginner-html-css-sushi) project shows you how to create a website with HTML and CSS